Captive elephants: Tuberculosis

-According to a report published by the Center for Disease Control, in North America, approximately 2% of African, and 12% of Asian captive elephants are thought to be infected with tuberculosis.
+According to a report published by the Centers for Disease Control, in North America, approximately 2% of African, and 12% of Asian captive elephants are thought to be infected with tuberculosis.

 In 2012, two elephants in Tete d'Or Zoo, Lyon (France), were diagnosed with tuberculosis.
 Due to the threat of transmitting tuberculosis to other animals or visitors to the zoo, their euthanasia was initially ordered by city authorities but a court later overturned this decision.

 At an elephant sanctuary in Tennessee, a quarantined 54-year-old African elephant being treated for tuberculosis was considered to be the source of latent (inactive) tuberculosis infections in eight workers.

 In 2018, a bronchoalveolar lavage technique was proposed for tuberculosis diagnosis in elephants.
 This technique is safer to the operator, has a higher sensitivity, and is less prone to contamination than the traditional trunk wash approach.

 Elephant endotheliotropic herpesvirus

 Elephant endotheliotropic herpesvirus (EEHV) is a family of herpesviruses that have been known to cause the death of more than 100 young Asian elephant calves in the wild and in captivity since 1988.
 In North America, EEHV has been responsible for 58% of the deaths of Asian elephants in captivity between the ages of 4 months and 15 years that were born between 1962 and 2007.
 EEHV has also caused the death of Asian elephant calves in captivity in Europe and Asia, as well as wild calves.

 The first recognized fatal case of EEHV in an Asian elephant was identified at the National Zoo in Washington, D.C., in 1995, but subsequent investigation of stored tissue samples found evidence of fatal cases of EEHV in captivity dating back to at least 1988.
 Testing has shown that these viruses appears to be carried in latency (without symptoms) in most Asian and African elephant adults, and that these adults tend to become infectious when they experience stress or excitement, including after the birth of a calf.
 Asian elephant calves are extremely susceptible to the virus during the period after they have been weaned from their mother's milk, when they are no longer protected by maternal antibodies.
 Active EEHV infection causes small nodules on the head and trunk, and inside the lungs of individuals with mild cases.

 In fatal attacks (usually caused by the EEHV 1A strain), the virus acts quickly, usually causing death within one hour to seven days within the onset of symptoms when untreated.
 Symptoms include lethargy, unwillingness to eat, lameness, colic, and diarrhea.
 The virus causes widespread hemorrhaging of endothelial tissue.

 There is no cure for EEHV, but zoos have developed some treatments that have shown some effectiveness in suppressing the virus and preventing fatality.
 The European Association of Zoos and Aquaria's (EAZA) treatment guidelines recommend administering fluid therapy, fresh plasma from adult elephants that have antibodies against the virus, and antiviral drugs including famciclovir, ganciclovir, or acyclovir.
 Of elephants that have been treated for severe EEHV, there is an approximate 40% survival rate.